Eduard Wald: Biography

 After the Nazi Party seized power in 1933, Wald was forced to go underground.
 He was able to build a Resistance group called the Committee for Proletarian Unity (Komitee für Proletarische Einheit).
 Several hundred members strong, its focus was the Hanover area.
 He kept in close contact with the Versöhnler group organized by Hans Westermann in Hamburg and the Hannover Socialist Workers' Party under Otto Brenner.
 In 1934, Wald moved to Berlin, where he work to coordination the various Versöhnler groups around Germany.
 On 11 May 1936 he was arrested by the Gestapo, and on 30 June 1937 he was sentenced at the Volksgerichtshof to 15 years' hard labor.
-He was imprisoned at Emslandlager and at Brandenburg-Görden Prison with other political prisoners, including Erich Honnecker, later head of East Germany's Socialist Unity Party.
+He was imprisoned at Emslandlager and at Brandenburg-Görden Prison with other political prisoners, including Erich Honecker, later head of East Germany's Socialist Unity Party.
 Wald remained at Brandenburg-Görden until his release in April 1945.

 In 1945, Wald again became a KPD party official in Lower Saxony.
 From 23 August 1946 to 29 October 1946 he was a representative in the State of Hanover legislature established under the British occupation forces.
 He also was one of those who held the newspaper license, required in postwar Germany, to publish a newspaper in Lower Saxony, the Niedersächsischen Volksstimme.
 He held this position until 1948, when he withdrew from the Party over the "Russianization of the KPD".
 In 1948, Wald became the leader of the Confederation of German Trade Unions in Lower Saxony and on the national level.
 In 1950, he published Feinde der Demokratie ("Enemies of the Democracy") and he became a member of the Social Democratic Party (SPD), working closely with Sigmund Neumann, then head of the eastern office of the SPD.

-In 1977, Wald was quoted in Der Spiegel in an article about Honnecker's years in Brandenburg-Görden Prison.
+In 1977, Wald was quoted in Der Spiegel in an article about Honecker's years in Brandenburg-Görden Prison.
 Wald died in Lachen am Ammersee in 1978.